conoro/hugo.conoroneill.net/content/post/rss-feed-for-the-google-developer-blog.md

   * I could go on, but pages like that should score Zero on Lighthouse instead of the 81-100 they give themselves
 * A 70KB RSS file provides more value and is more readable
 * We need Team Chainsaw for a better lighter web but I know it's too late
+* A blog without an RSS feed isn't a blog.
+Find another word.

 I hope you find the feed useful.